sveltejs/svelte/site/content/docs/04-run-time.md

 ---

 Retrieves the whole context map that belongs to the closest parent component.
-Must be called during component initialisation.
+Must be called during component intialization.
 Useful, for example, if you programmatically create a component and want to pass the existing context to it.

 ```sv
 <script>